katiejots/fp-in-the-cloud/README.md

 * 3.20pm: Break
 * 3.30pm: Haskell on OpenShift primer
 * 4pm: Challenges
+* 5.15pm: Showcase and wrap-up
-* 5.20pm: Workshop close
+* 5.30pm: Workshop close

 # Challenges

 Attempt what appeals to you and ask the instructors for help if you need it.

-* Add code to reject empty post parameters
+* Add code to reject empty POST parameters
 * Add a Favicon for the app
 * Add code to update phrases
 * Add code to delete phrases